spack/github-actions-buildcache/README.md

              spack -e . mirror set --push --oci-username <username> --oci-password "${{ secrets.GITHUB_TOKEN }}" local-buildcache
              spack -e . buildcache push --base-image ubuntu:22.04 --unsigned --update-index local-buildcache
            if: always()
+           concurrency: create_buildcache
    ```
+   NOTE: Make sure to add `if: always()`, so that binaries for successfully
+   installed packages are available also when a dependent fails to build.

+   NOTE: Updating the buildcache index is not race free, so use `concurrency`
+   to ensure that no two Github Actions push to the buildcache concurrently.